AMWA-TV/ms-05-01/docs/Device Model.md

 "Device configurability" means the degree to which an NCA Device's object population and internal signal paths can be defined at run time, as opposed to time of manufacture.

-As shown in [Table 1](#table-1), NCA identifies four levels of Device configurability.
+As shown in `Table 1`, NCA identifies four levels of Device configurability.
 The levels are further classified into **static** and **dynamic** categories.
 A Controller of a static Device can assume its configuration is fixed.
 A Controller of a dynamic Device can make no such assumption.
 In environments with multiple Controllers, each Controller will need to monitor the configurations of dynamic Devices to track changes.

 <span id="table-1"/>